-It is important to know how to generate accurate financial reports and utilise these effectively.
-Using Calxa Software you can define your budgets and generate accurate Cash Flow Forecast Reports in Minutes, enabling you to better understand your business and your client’s businesses.
+It is important that you generate accurate management reports and utilise these effectively.
+Using the Calxa app you can define your budgets and generate accurate Cash Flow Forecast Reports in Minutes.
+As a result, you will be able to better understand your business and where it is going.
+Alternatively, if you are an accountant or bookkeeper, you will really get to understand your client’s business.

 What is a Budget?

 A Budget details what will be done with the actual finances for a specific period of time (usually over 12 months).
 It includes estimates of revenue and expenses so that you can project your expected profit over this period.
 In a stable business, the simplest starting point is usually to take the previous year’s actual results and project these forward.

 Add an uplift factor for inflation and expected growth to make this more realistic.